nextapps-de/winbox/README.md

 ### Use Non-Bundled Version

-The non-bundled version needs to load js and css separately (css also includes icons as base64).
+The non-bundled version needs to load js and css separately (css already includes icons as base64).

 ```html
 <html>